THasthika/threejs-hello-world/README.md

    - Navigate to "Pages" section
    - Set Source to "GitHub Actions"
 3. **Update repository URLs**:
-   - Edit `package.json` and replace `yourusername` with your GitHub username
+   - Edit `package.json` and replace `THasthika` with your GitHub username
    - Update the `publicPath` in `webpack.config.js`
 4. **Push changes** - GitHub Actions will automatically build and deploy your site